TVs are a popular appliance we all want to put in our homes. Initially, they were for just watching your favorite shows.

 The brightness level of your TV also plays a role in power consumption.
 The brighter the screen, the more power it will use.
-So, if you adjust your TV set to a high brightness setting, it will use more energy than when running on a low brightness level.
+So, if you adjust your TV set to a high-brightness setting, it will use more energy than running on a low-brightness level.

 4. The TV Type

-3. Older TV types like CRT and Plasma are less efficient than newer types like LCD, LED, and OLED.
-So, if you have an older TV, then you will need to be ready to spend more on your energy bills.
+Older TV types like CRT and Plasma are less efficient than newer types like LCD, LED, and OLED.
+So, if you have an older TV, be ready to spend more on your energy bills.
 That’s why I highly recommend the latter technologies.

 5. Internet Connectivity

-If you look at your phone’s battery usage, you’ll notice that it uses more power when you’re connected to the internet.
+If you look at your phone’s battery usage, you’ll notice that it uses more power when connected to the internet than not.
 That’s because it needs to process and receive data from different servers.
-The same thing goes for your TV.
-If you have a smart TV that’s connected to the internet, it will use more power than if it wasn’t.
+The same goes for your TV.
+If you have a smart TV connected to the internet, it will use more power than if it wasn’t.

 Reducing Your Smart TV’s Energy Consumption